phoenix125/EmpyrionServerUpdateUtility/readme.txt

 - Automatically imports server settings from serverconfig.xml (or comparable file) and creates a temporary file... leaving the original file untouched.

 -----------------
- GETTING STARTED (Two sets of instructions: one for existing servers and the other to use the 7dtdServerUpdateUtility tool to download and install a new dedicated server)
+ GETTING STARTED (Two sets of instructions: one for existing servers and the other to use the EmpyrionServerUpdateUtility tool to download and install a new dedicated server)
 -----------------

 EXISTING SERVER: